AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   $
   Now $psi(y)$ is either finite or co-finite in $D$ by assumption of strong minimality.
 If $psi(D)$ is finite then $b in acl(A)$ so $a in acl(acl(A)) = acl(A)$ which contradicts our assumption.

-  Hence $phi(D)$ is co-finite and so the complement is finite, we now let
   $
     E = D sect {y : phi(a,y) and psi(y)},
   $